Safety and security

 There are frequent demonstrations in many of the areas of the city visited by tourists including in and around the Old City (particularly at and around Damascus Gate, Herod’s Gate, Lion’s Gate and the Chain Gate), especially after Friday prayers.
 Some of these protests have led to violent clashes.
 Stay alert at all times in the Old City and leave the area if there is evidence of tension or unrest (for example if the shops in the souks suddenly begin to close their shutters).
 The entrances to the Old City may be subject to checks or closures.

-The FCO advise against all travel to Gaza (including the waters off Gaza).
+The FCDO advises against all travel to Gaza (including the waters off Gaza).
 You should not approach the perimeter fence surrounding the Gaza Strip.

-The FCO recognises the need for major international organisations to carry out humanitarian and reconstruction work and to engage in independent reporting and verification of the situation on the ground in Gaza.
+The FCDO recognises the need for major international organisations to carry out humanitarian and reconstruction work and to engage in independent reporting and verification of the situation on the ground in Gaza.
 Medical and other essential specialist staff should co-ordinate their entry to and exit from Gaza with those organisations.

 Do not attempt to enter Gaza by sea, including via a flotilla.
-The Israeli Navy routinely patrol the area and have made clear that it will prevent any vessels attempting to breach the restrictions.
+The Israeli Navy routinely patrols the area and have made clear that it will prevent any vessels attempting to breach the restrictions.
 You will be detained and deported, and your electronic equipment is likely to be confiscated.
-The FCO does not believe that humanitarian supplies should be delivered in this way.
+The FCDO does not believe that humanitarian supplies should be delivered in this way.
 Anyone wishing to send humanitarian assistance or other goods to Gaza should do so through established channels.

 Occupied Golan Heights

-The FCO advise against all travel to the east of Route 98 along the Syrian border.
+The FCDO advises against all travel to the east of Route 98 along the Syrian border.